tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://www.theparisreview.org/blog/2019/06/27/the-queer-crime-that-launched-the-beats/ para 6 (after first page break)

 <mark>Kammerer and Carr had met in St. Louis at a summer camp for boys, where Kammerer was an instructor and Carr a student.
 From a middle-class family, Kammerer earned a Ph.D. in English, and had taught literature and physical education at Washington University.
 What started as an infatuation turned into a decade-long attraction.
 He followed the young Carr across the country, from Andover, to the University of Chicago, to Bowdoin College in Maine, before moving to New York City when Carr entered Columbia University.
-The Burroughs biographer Ted Morgan related that while many believed these moves reflected Carr’s attempt to “get away from Kammerer,” others were dubious, for “when you saw them together, they seemed to be the best of friends, drinking and horsing around.”</mark> [...]
+The Burroughs biographer Ted Morgan related that while many believed these moves reflected Carr's attempt to "get away from Kammerer," others were dubious, for "when you saw them together, they seemed to be the best of friends, drinking and horsing around."</mark> [...]

 </from>
 <comment>